top of page

 If you decide after your assessment session that now is not the right time for you then there is no obligation to continue.
 If you decide to continue, then we can begin to work through your experiences together at a pace that feels comfortable.
 Sessions can be weekly or fortnightly.
 Regular reviews can ensure progression and help you to gain everything you would like from the process.

-To book in for an initial assessment, please get in touch.
+To schedule a free 15 minute call or to book in for an initial assessment, please get in touch.

 • What is therapy?